 If you’re a first-time visitor to Santa Barbara and want to experience the main attractions, beach access, and a bustling part of town, West Beach will make for a memorable first visit to Santa Barbara.

 West Beach is a trendy neighborhood in Santa Barbara that draws crowds worldwide to experience its beaches, fish restaurants, pier access, and other tourist attractions, like majestic fireworks on the 4th of July.
 West Beach is spread along Santa Barbara’s waterfront, the Santa Barbara harbor.

 A hotspot in West Beach is Stearns Wharf, where guests can enjoy water taxi rides, explore the underwater creatures at the Sea Center, or do some fishing off the pier’s edge.
 Stearns Wharf has several unique dining options, from casual dining to prime rib and fine wines.

 Harbor Restaurant and Santa Barbara Shellfish Company are some local and tourist favorites.
-Still, we’re confident you’ll find a restaurant that satisfies your taste buds and provides a taste of local specialties in West Beach.
+Still, we’re confident you’ll find a restaurant that satisfies your taste and provides a taste of local specialties in West Beach.